JLancha/convex-MPC-quad-sdk/README.md

+This is an implementation of a Convex MPC with linear constraints, formulated as a quadratic program (QP).
+It was developed as the group project of the first year of the Advanced Robotics Master's program at Ecole Centrale de Nantes.
+This implementation was developed by João Parlatore Lancha, Ioannis Loizou and Dyuman Aditya.

 Additionally from quad-sdk's installation, to run our Convex MPC implementation it is necessary to install OSQP and OSQP-Eigen:

 OSQP - https://osqp.org/